 Telephony systems like FreeSWITCH are targeted by criminals to commit toll fraud.
 If you fall victim to toll fraud this can cost you a lot of money.
 You are responsible for the security of your sytem.
 Make sure all security measures are in place before bringing FreeSWITCH online.

-/etc/default/freeswitch you can change the command line switches that are used when starting FreeSWITCH.
-E.g. you can set which user FreeSWITCH should switch to and the directories to use for recordings and logs.
+/etc/config/freeswitch contains the general on/off switch - FreeSWITCH is disabled by default.
+Here you can also change the command line switches that are used when starting FreeSWITCH.
+E.g. you can set which user to switch to and the directories for recordings and logs etc.

 FreeSWITCH supports select TDM hardware.
 At the heart of this sits libfreetdm-stable.
 It will be pulled in automatically when you install the endpoint driver freeswitch-stable-mod-freetdm, which is used by FreeSWITCH to interconnect with all protocols supported by FreeTDM.

 FreeTDM itself is modular as well.
 OpenWrt packages the following FreeTDM modules:

 Don't forget to install kmod-dahdi.
 It provides the kernel driver for the TDM hardware.

 There are also a number of utilities available.
 Let's just mention the one that is probably the most important:

 The FreeSWITCH source contains a number of folders with configuration examples.
 These are packaged as well:

 Any of these will install the corresponding sample configuration to